Skip to main content

 In parallel, the Government also announced its intention to bring forward a Children’s Privacy Code based on the UK’s Age Appropriate Design Code (AADC).
 Already exported globally and now in its third year, the AADC has led to a swathe of design changes by tech companies that have strengthened protections for children’s data privacy, thereby enhancing their safety.

 “We applaud the commitment and initiative of the Government of Australia and the pioneering e-safety Commissioner to trial new measures to interrupt and reverse the harms children are facing online.
-Children should not be in spaces that are not safe for them, but the aim must be make the digital environment safe so children can participate.
+Children should not be in spaces that are not safe for them, but the aim must be to make the digital environment safe so children can participate.
 We trust that the dual approach being taken in Australia will drive rapid change, so children are recognised online and digital services are redesigned for them to thrive,” said 5Rights Executive Director Leanda Barrington-Leach.

 Speaking to media in the wake of the social media ban announcement, 5Rights Chair and Founder Baroness Beeban Kidron considered the questions the Government must now address – starting with the age to set for access, how to define “social media” and the technical feasibility of enforcement.